Kamadhenu (film): Production

-The film is almost a family venture.
+The film was almost a family venture.
 K. Subramanyam's brother K. Viswanathan, who was the owner of Chitra Talkies, produced the film while K. Subramanyam wrote the story and dialogues.
 K. Viswanathan also featured as the hero.
 His wife Vatsala was the heroine.
 Their daughter Baby Saroja featured as a child artiste.

-K. Subramanyam brought Nandalal Jaswantalal, who was a successful director of Hindi films, to direct this film.
-This the first and only Tamil film he directed.
+Subramanyam engaged Nandalal Jaswantalal, who was a successful director of Hindi films, to direct this film.
+This was the only Tamil film he directed.

 Soundtrack

 S. Rajeswara Rao and Kalyanaraman scored the music under supervision of Papanasam Brothers - Papanasam Sivan and Papanasam Rajagopala Iyer, both of whom also wrote the lyrics.
 Background music was composed by Anil Biswas, the songs were recorded by C. E. Biggs.